phalcon-orphanage/docs/es/reference/logging.rst

     <?php

+    use Phalcon\Logger\Adapter\Stream as StreamAdapter;

     // Opens a stream using zlib compression
-    $logger = new \Phalcon\Logger\Adapter\Stream("compress.zlib://week.log.gz");
+    $logger = new StreamAdapter("compress.zlib://week.log.gz");

     // Writes the logs to stderr
-    $logger = new \Phalcon\Logger\Adapter\Stream("php://stderr");
+    $logger = new StreamAdapter("php://stderr");

 File Logger
 ^^^^^^^^^^^
 This logger uses plain files to log any kind of data.
-By default all logger files are open using append mode which open the files for writing only; placing the file pointer at the end of the file.
+By default all logger files are opened using append mode which opens the files for writing only; placing the file pointer at the end of the file.
-If the file does not exist, attempt to create it.
-You can change this mode passing additional options to the constructor:
+If the file does not exist, an attempt will be made to create it.
+You can change this mode by passing additional options to the constructor:

 .. code-block:: php

     <?php

+    use Phalcon\Logger\Adapter\File as FileAdapter;

     // Create the file logger in 'w' mode
-    $logger = new \Phalcon\Logger\Adapter\File("app/logs/test.log", array(
+    $logger = new FileAdapter(
+        "app/logs/test.log",
+        array(
             'mode' => 'w'
-    ));
+        )
+    );

 Syslog Logger
 ^^^^^^^^^^^^^